 If a gymnast is frustrated, dealing with fear, or lacking motivation, all too often we want to fix the problem for them.
 Might I suggest providing inspiration instead of a solution.

-LISTEN to your gymnast’s thoughts and feelings, and not instruct or interrogate.
-Try open-ended questions such as “What was your favorite thing about gymnastics today?” or “You look a little down, what are you feeling?”
+LISTEN to your gymnast’s thoughts and feelings, instead of instruct or interrogate.
+Try an open-ended question to get the conversation started such as, “What was your favorite thing about gymnastics today?” or “You look a little down, what are you feeling?”

 REDIRECT perspective if a child is having negative feelings/views or REINFORCE when the child is communicating positive experiences.

 EMPOWER your gymnast by allowing her to create her own solution.
-Ask questions rather than give answers – this encourages her to do the thinking and teaches her to believe in her abilities.
+Allowing her time to express her thoughts is an opportunity for her to find a solution.
+If she is having trouble finding resolve you can ask questions to guide her.
+This encourages her to do the thinking and teaches her to believe in her abilities.

 2. Be a Cheerleader

-DO cheer on your gymnast and her teammates (this is not golf . . . yell till you’re horse)!
+DO cheer on your gymnast and her teammates (this is not golf)!

 DO share your unconditional love.

-DO NOT analyze scores, routines and other gymnasts.
+DO NOT analyze scores, routines or other gymnasts.

 DO NOT impose your ambitions, goals, dreams or intensity upon your son or daughter . . . allow for their own dreams/desires.